collective/collective.elasticsearch/README.rst

 indexes which can provide significant improvement to performance and RAM usage.

 Then, ElasticSearch queries are ONLY used when Title, Description and SearchableText text are in the query.
-Otherwise, the plone's default catalog will be used.
+Otherwise, Plone's default catalog will be used.
 This is because Plone's default catalog is faster on normal queries than using ElasticSearch.